As Domotz is a powerful part of your onboarding process, we wrote an entire MSP Onboarding Template Checklist for you.

 Conduct a risk assessment

-Assess the client’s network, systems, and security to determine risks and vulnerabilities.
+Assess the client’s network, systems, and security to determine risks and vulnerabilities and define the risk assessment process.

 IT Strategy